jeff3dx/react-query-params/README.md

 - Get/set arrays and objects
 - Default values and clean URL's
 - Opt in to browser history
-- Read incoming query params from componentWillReceiveProps()
+- Can read next query params from componentWillReceiveProps()

 ## Support
 jeffbutsch@gmail.com